 - Have a minimum overall GPA of at least 2.5/4.0 (or equivalent)

 - Be able to attend the full competition in Denver, Saturday evening through Wednesday (Nov.
 16-20, 2019)

 - Complete the online application form before the deadline

 Students from any undergraduate background are eligible, although some preference will be given to women, minorities, students from majors outside computer science, and students at the sophomore or junior level.

-Participation in all program activities is required.
 Students will be assigned to teams to ensure a balance of backgrounds, and an advisor will be assigned to each team.
-SIGHPC and SC18 will cover the costs of transportation, lodging, conference registration, and a meal allowance.
-All needed software will be provided.
+The costs of airfare, lodging, meals, and conference registration will be provided.